neurodivergence/neurodivergence/README.md

 info:
 i smoke weed at 14.
-i almost got into jail when i was 16
+i was hospitalised 7 times

 byf:
 i am coping , im very insufferable to talk with.